-Though it’s not strictly required, most growers use a food safe wax to seal the plugs and help hold in moisture.
+Though it’s not strictly required, most growers use a food-safe wax to seal the plugs and help hold in moisture.
 Even in a very wet climate up here in Vermont, we’ve still had trouble with logs drying out and quitting production long before their rated lifespan.
-Good choices are cheese wax, bees wax or special refined mushroom waxes that are sold by mushroom supply companies.
+Good choices are cheese wax, bees wax or specialty refined mushroom waxes that are sold by mushroom supply companies.

 This kit comes with both shiitake mushroom plugs and mushroom wax, as well as daubers to apply the wax and tags to label the logs.
 It’s a good “all in one” place to start.